alindeman/upgradingtorails4/text/06_active_record_and_relation.markdown

 use cases where the ActiveRecord session store was the only option before.
 I discuss more about encrypted cookies when I talk about the [new features in ActionController](#encrypted-cookies).

+### <a id="observers"></a>Observers

+Observers have been extracted into a gem.
+Observers watch ActiveRecord models and are invoked in the same way that callbacks (e.g., `after_save`) are invoked on the model itself.

+The Rails guides once said about observers: "Whereas callbacks can pollute a model with code that isn't directly related to its purpose, observers allow you to add the same functionality without changing the code of the model."

+It seems that in many applications, however, observers cause more problems than they solve.
+It is often mentally taxing to remember that code in observers ("physically" far away from model code) is run when creating, updating, saving or deleting a record.
+[Gems like no-peeping-toms have been written](https://github.com/patmaddox/no-peeping-toms) to disable observers in tests because they can slow the suite down or attempt to interface with external systems.

+By extracting observers, Rails 4 is not-so-subtly discouraging their use in new applications.

+To continue using observers in upgraded applications, though, simply bring in the `rails-observers` gem:

+@@@ ruby
+# Gemfile
+gem 'rails-observers',
+  github: 'rails/rails-observers'
+@@@